bhuisgen/ephemeral-scripts/README.md

     # apt install make parted lvm2

+Optionally, if you want to use RAID to increase disks performance:

+    # apt install mdadm

 ## ephemeral-disk

 This script prepares the ephemeral disks of an EC2 instance at each system boot by creating a swap partition (if enabled in configuration) and a data partition wich will be mounted in the directory */ephemeral/data*.
 If the partitions are already created, nothing is done except mounting them.
 After mounting, the service starts by dependency all required services.